mauge123/mechanical-blender/README.md

 ## Builds

+### Changes and improvements from BF-Blender

+* User is capable to select base points for transformations, using B key
+* 3D cursor is set as snap element, so transformations can refer to it.
+* User is capable to change snap element list during transformation using the shortcut CTRL+SHIFT+TAB

 ## Compile

 To be compiled you must enable WITH_MECHANICAL flag.
 Once enable compile as usual done for bf-blender